Kruthiksp/Java8/README.md

     For each city, find the category that has the highest total sales amount.
     Print results like
     city -> category (Total amount)
+35. Given a list of Student objects
+	Group students by their department.
+	For each department, find the average GPA.
+	Also, find the top student (highest GPA) in each department.
+	Finally, sort the departments by average GPA (descending order) and print:
+		Department -> Average GPA | Top Student
 </pre>

 <h2>Bonus Problem Statements</h2>